dfrdn/gulapa-law/content/lawyers/aris-l-gulapa.md

 startDate: 2015-09-01T07:18:35.654Z
 email: aris.gulapa@gulapalaw.com
 mobile: +6329602845 loc.
 201
+description: >-
-description: After accumulating a wealth of experience from his legal practice in Manila, Vietnam, Singapore, Tokyo and New York, Aris set up Gulapa Law.
+  After accumulating a wealth of experience from his legal practice in Manila, Vietnam, Singapore, Tokyo and New York, Aris set up Gulapa Law.

+  **Awards:**

+  * Outstanding Practitioner in the Philippines Award, Asialaw Regional Awards (2019)

+  * Dealmaker of the Year, Asia Business Law Journal (2017)

+  * Ranked in Projects, Infrastructure, and Energy (Band 2), Chambers & Partners Asia Pacific and Chambers & Partners Global (2022, 2021, 2020); (Band 3), Chambers & Partners Asia Pacific and Chambers & Partners Global (2019, 2018, and 2017); Up and coming, Chambers & Partners Asia Pacific & Chambers & Partners Global (2016)

+  * Ranked in Corporate/M&A (Band 3), Chambers & Partners Asia Pacific & Chambers & Partners Global (2022, 2021, 2020, 2019, 2018, 2017 and 2016)

+  * Ranked in Corporate/M&A (Band 3), Chambers & Partners Asia Pacific & Chambers & Partners Global (2022, 2021, 2020, 2019, 2018, 2017 and 2016)

+  * Top 100 Lawyers in the Philippines, Asia Business Law Journal (2020, 2019 and 2018)

+  * Leading individual in Real Estate and Construction, The Legal500 (2020, 2019, 2018, 2017 and 2016)

+  * Recommended Lawyer in Technology, Media and Telecoms, The Legal500 (2022, 2020)

+  * Recommended Lawyer in Corporate/M&A, The Legal 500 (2022, 2021, 2020, 2019, 2018, 2017 and 2016)

+  * Recommended Lawyer in Projects & Energy, The Legal 500 (2022, 2021, 2020, 2019, 2018, 2017 and 2016)

+  * Recommended Lawyer in Competition, The Legal500 (2022)

+  * Highly regarded lawyer in Project Development and M&A, IFLR1000 (2021, 2020); Notable lawyer, IFLR1000 (2019 and 2018)

+  * Distinguished Practitioner Commended in Infrastructure and Energy, Asialaw Profiles (2022, 2021, 2020)
 image: /img/aris-560x460.jpg
 admissions:
   - New York Bar, 2014